 This post may contain affiliate links.
 I may receive products, services or money from the companies mentioned in this post.
 All opinions are my own.
 For more information see my Disclosure Policy

-Once the vegetables were done, he turned the heat up on the oil until it was sizzling and added the raw prawns.
-Stirring these into the hot oil until they changed from grey to pink (about a min), we quickly took the prawns off so as not to overcook them, squeezed the lemon juice over the top and served them with the roasted vegetables on the side, and Dan had some crusty bread to mop up the juices with.
+When we were ready to finish off the dish, he turned the heat up on the oil until it was sizzling and added the raw prawns.
+Seasoning well with salt and pepper and stirring the prawns (shrimp) into the hot oil until they changed from grey to pink (about a min).
+As soon as they were pink, we quickly took the prawns off so as not to overcook them – they will continue to cook in the hot oil as you serve them so maybe even under-cook them a tiny bit!
+At this point we squeezed the lemon juice over the top and served them with the chopped parsley sprinkled all over the top.

 They were perfectly cooked, still juicy and the sauce was very spicy (use less chilli if you’re not a big fan of the heat) and I almost felt like I was back in Spain (well, not really).
 They’re definitely best served with some bread to mop up the juices with.
 They also go fantastically with my Butternut Squash Bravas (Patatas Bravas minus the potatoes)!

 This recipe served two of us as a main course or it would serve four as a starter or as part of a tapas meal!

 Allergy & Dietary Information for Gambas Al Ajillo

 This recipe is Grain-Free, Gluten-Free, Refined Sugar-Free & Dairy-Free.
 It’s also suitable for Paleo, SCD (Specific Carbohydrate Diet), Primal, Whole30, Low Carb & Pescatarian Diets.